-Fall 2006
+Fall 2008

-from a print queue.
+Iprm [-PQUEUE] [-] - Lets you remove items from a print queue.
 You can either specify job numbers (determined from lpq), or with just "-", which removes all of your items from a queue.

 pr is a common formatter for print jobs that does various tasks, such as placing header/footer information such as page numbers and doublespacing.